Dissociation and dissociative disorders

-Some people with dissociative disorders also experience physical symptoms such as seizures.
+Some people with dissociative disorders experience seizures.
 These seizures don't seem to have a physical cause.
-These are called dissociative seizures or non-epileptic attacks.
-You may be given the diagnosis of non-epileptic attack disorder (NEAD).
+They're called dissociative seizures or non-epileptic attacks.
+If you experience these seizures, you may be diagnosed with non-epileptic attack disorder (NEAD).

-Although they don't have a physical cause, this does not mean that they are not real or that you are acting.
+Although these seizures don't have a physical cause, this doesn't mean that they're not real or that you're acting.

 If you have a dissociative seizure you may: